EndPointCorp/end-point-blog/2009/04/19/in-interchange-you-might-need-to-try.html.md

 To resolve the problem, I introduced [goto] into the block, which stops the instance of interpolate_html() running at the point of encounter and returns.
 Continuing to use the die() call to populate the error code from [try], immediately after the [calc] test block I called [goto] conditionally on whether the [calc] block, in fact, died.
 The [goto] call then terminated the instance of interpolate_html() that [try] had invoked on its body, which had the effect of stopping ITL execution at the point of the die().

-This approach to emulating eval {}/if ($@) {} has the significant flaw of developers needing to know ahead of time exactly *where* in the [try] block such failures are expected.
+This approach to emulating `eval {}` and `if ($@) {}` has the significant flaw of developers needing to know ahead of time exactly *where* in the [try] block such failures are expected.
 If such is unknowable, it leaves developers in the unenviable position of having to follow each tag call with a conditional [goto] that has to know when the previous tag “failed” (i.e., triggered a die() somewhere).